 What are the potential risks & complication of Ptosis surgical correction?

-- Large bruise or haematoma.
-This is minimised by avoiding heavy exercise for 2 weeks after surgery, stopping aspirin and other anticoagulants (if safe so to do) 2 weeks pre operatively, and regular use of ice packs.
+- Small bruise or haematoma.
+This can be minimized by avoiding heavy exercise for 2 weeks after surgery, stopping aspirin and other anticoagulants (if safe so to do) 2 weeks pre operatively, and regular use of ice packs.
 A haematoma may mean you have to go back into theatre to have the blood clot evacuated and then be re-stitched with the risk of a worse scar.

 - Theoretical risk to vision.
 Any eyelid surgery carries the risk that an undiagnosed infection or bleed could damage the optic nerve.
 This is so rare that in comparison a normal car journey is a much greater risk to your vision.

 - Asymmetry of eyelid shape, height or upper lid fold: this is rare, but can occur.
 Often asymmetry may be due to lid bruising and settles spontaneously as swelling resolves.
 Rarely, this may require revision surgery.
 Occasionally pre existing asymmetry of the face, eyebrow or eyeball position, may be responsible, however this will be discussed with you prior to the operation by your surgeon.